FuelLabs/fuel-core/docs/poa/flows.md

 # Flows

 ## PoA Primary Production Flow
-When the node is configured with a POA key, produce blocks and notify network.
+When the node is configured with a POA key, produces blocks and notifies the network.

 ```mermaid
 sequenceDiagram